 - One 28-ounce can whole peeled tomatoes, preferably San Marzano, with their juice

-- 2 sprigs flat-leaf parsley, plus chopped parsley leaves for garnish
+- 2 sprigs flat-leaf parsley, plus chopped leaves for garnish

 - 1 tablespoon chopped fresh oregano leaves